India assesses technical snag that aborted moon mission

-NEW DELHI (AP) — India’s space organization is examining the technical snag that led to the aborting of the launch Monday of a spacecraft intended to land on the far side of the moon, an official said.
+NEW DELHI (AP) — India’s space organization is examining the technical snag behind Monday’s aborted launch of a spacecraft intended to land on the far side of the moon and expects to set a new launch date within days.

-The Chandrayaan-2 mission was called off shortly before liftoff early Monday by the Indian Space Research Organization when a “technical snag” was observed in the 640-ton, 14-story rocket launcher.
+The Chandrayaan-2 mission was called off less than an hour before liftoff by the Indian Space Research Organization when a “technical snag” was observed in the 640-ton, 14-story rocket launcher.

 Vivek Singh, the ISRO’s media director, said the organization should be able to choose a new launch date within days.
 He declined to go into details.

-Chandrayaan, the Sanskrit word for “moon craft,” is designed for a soft landing on the lunar south pole and to send a rover to explore water deposits confirmed by a previous orbiting Indian space mission.
+Chandrayaan, the Sanskrit word for “moon craft,” is designed to make a soft landing on the lunar south pole and to send a rover to explore water deposits confirmed by a previous orbiting Indian space mission.

 Pallava Bagla, science editor of New Delhi Television news channel, said that launch windows have to meet several technical criteria and it could take weeks or months for a new date.